 (Vol. 18) Justice and Equity: Challenging Hate and Inspiring Hope

-For open access and full journal details, including themes and goals, general topic areas, submission instructions or to apply to become a reviewer, please visit the Journal for Hate Studies publishing page.
+For open access and full journal details, including themes and goals, and general topic areas, please visit the Journal for Hate Studies publishing page.

 The Center for the Study of Hate's mission, in alignment with Gonzaga University’s Jesuit identity, involves undertaking activities aimed at promoting reconciliation and overcoming hate.
 The Journal is peer-reviewed and publishes interdisciplinary work that scrutinizes the roots and prevalence of hate in the contemporary world.
 First established in the year 2001 and credited with publishing foundational work within the field of Hate Studies, the Journal has international distribution and welcomes contributions from various disciplines.
 Articles published in the journal examine hate in any of its manifestations (e.g. racism, misogyny, antisemitism, homophobia, religious intolerance, ethnic violence, anti-immigrant animus); consider how hate is institutionalized, maintained, or perpetrated through culture, organizations, policies, politics, media, discourses, and epistemologies; and develop, adapt, or refine the methods used for understanding or overcoming hate.
 The Journal reflects the optimism that as hate is understood, it can be contained and controlled, allowing for persons to reach their full human potential.